Portsmouth City Council is the Data Controller for the use of personal data in this privacy notice

 We collect personal information from staff contracts, from our payroll system and from application forms.
 Additional information for the school workforce census may be gathered verbally.

 Workforce data is essential for the council’s operational use.
 Whilst the majority of personal information you provide to us is mandatory, some of it is requested on a voluntary basis.
-In order to comply with GDPR, we will inform you at the point of collection, whether you are required to provide certain information to us or if you have a choice in this and we will tell you what you need to do if you do not want to share this information with us.
+In order to comply with UK GDPR, we will inform you at the point of collection, whether you are required to provide certain information to us or if you have a choice in this.

 Storing workforce information